loda-lang/loda-lang.github.io/install.markdown

 permalink: /install/
 ---

 The LODA command-line tool lets you explore, evaluate, and mine programs for integer sequences.
-It’s available for Linux, macOS, and Windows.
+It's available for Linux, macOS, and Windows.
 Follow the instructions below to get started on your platform.

-If you only want to contribute compute power for program mining, you can join the [LODA project on BOINC](https://boinc.loda-lang.org/loda/) and skip manual installation.
+If you only want to contribute compute power for program mining, you can join the [LODA project on BOINC](/connect#boinc-distributed-computing) and skip manual installation.

 ## Linux & macOS